 Richard Branson’s space company is called Virgin Galactics and the flight was carried out in the VSS Unity spaceplane.
 The crew lifted away from their company’s Spaceport America launch site near Truth or Consequences in New Mexico.

-On the other hand, Jeff Bezos launched off from the Blue Origin’s West Texas Launch site in their New Shepard booster.
+On the other hand, Jeff Bezos launched off from Blue Origin’s West Texas Launch site in their New Shepard booster.

 Virgin Galactic’s space plane is air-launched by design which means it is carried to about 45,000 feet by another aircraft and then the rocket engine ignites and brings the plane to space.
-They flew above the 50-mile altitude, which is recognised as the boundary of space by the Federal Aviation Administration and NASA.
+They flew above the 50-mile altitude, which is recognized as the boundary of space by the Federal Aviation Administration and NASA.

 Richard’s whole flight was live-streamed and the full footage can be watched here whereas there is only an audio recording for Jeff’s flight.

-In terms of the travel time, Blue Origin’s flight only lasted for about 11 minutes whereas Virgin Galactic’s flight lasted approximately an hour from takeoff to touchdown.
+In terms of travel time, Blue Origin’s flight only lasted for about 11 minutes whereas Virgin Galactic’s flight lasted approximately an hour from takeoff to touchdown.